 - Insurance

-- Real estate outside free zones
+- Real estate dealings outside free zones

 Why exclusions exist